-Methods II (Biology) Lec.
+4042 Methods II (English) Lec.
 2 Lab.
 3 Cr.
+3

-3 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
-Integration of standards-based research-based planning, pedagogical management and practices, assessment roles. and selected materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive biology/life science teachers who positively impact student learning in varied and multicultural junior high and high school settings.
-Inquiry-based and science lab safety instruction emphasized.
-Field mentors, university content professors, and education faculty collaborate to planning and critique the implementation of candidates' biology/life science lessons.
+Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
+Integration of standards-based planning, research-based pedagogical and management practices. assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive English/ language arts teachers who positively impact student learning in varied and multicultural junior high and high school settings.
+The use of various works of literature, including adolescent and multicultural literature, and print and nonprint materials, are emphasized.
+Field mentors, university content professors, and education faculty collaborate to guide and critique the planning and implementation of candidates' English/language arts lessons.
 Field experience required.
 Offered SP.